Designing services that hold up in practice

 How I Work

-- Understanding the full service ecosystem, not just interfaces
+- Understanding the full service ecosystem (not just interfaces)

-- Designing for adoption and longevity, not one-off deliverables
+- Designing for adoption and longevity

 Principles